json-api/json-api/_format/1.1/index.md

   implementation-specific [query parameter][query parameters] names.
   These requirements ensure that your implementation will remain compatible with future base specification additions.

+> Note: Mappings are currently only used as part of the [extension system][extensions].
+  However, their use will likely be expanded in the future.

 ### <a href="#document-jsonapi-object" id="document-jsonapi-object" class="headerlink"></a> JSON API Object